Lady Catherine Gordon: Perkin Warbeck

 Most noble lady, my soul, look mercifully down upon me, your slave; who has ever been devoted to you from the first hour he saw you.
 Love is not an earthly thing, it is heaven born.
 Do not think it below yourself to obey love's dictates.
 Not only kings, but also gods and goddesses have bent their necks beneath its yoke.

 I beseech you most noble lady to accept for ever one who in all things will cheerfully do your will as long as his days shall last.
 Farewell, my soul and consolation.
 You, the brightest ornament in Scotland, farewell, farewell.

 James IV gave Perkin Warbeck a 'spousing goune' of white damask for the wedding at Edinburgh, and the celebrations probably on 13 January 1496, Saint Mungo's day, included a tournament.
 Warbeck wore armour covered with purple brocade.

-Lady Catherine, now called the Duchess of York, sailed from Ayr with Perkin with Guy Foulcart in the Cuckoo dressed in a new tanny coloured "sea gown".
-She was taken prisoner at St. Michael's Mount after King Henry's forces captured Warbeck's Cornish army at Exeter in 1497.
+Lady Catherine, now called the Duchess of York, sailed from Ayr with Perkin with Guy Foulcart in the Cuckoo dressed in a new tanny coloured "sea gown" and a black cloak.
+The fabrics for her clothes had been delivered to the wardrobe of James IV by the owners of the merchant ships the Douglas and Christopher.

+She was taken prisoner at St. Michael's Mount after King Henry's forces captured Warbeck's Cornish army at Exeter in October 1497.
 Henry VII allowed £20 for her expenses, and on 15 October 1497 Robert Southwell was paid £7 13s.
 4d. for horses, saddles and other necessities for the transportation of "my Lady Kateryn Huntleye" to London.
 Her husband was hanged at Tyburn on 23 November 1499.
-Lady Catherine was kept a virtual prisoner by King Henry, who placed her in the household of his wife Elizabeth of York, where she became a lady-in-waiting.
+Lady Catherine was kept a virtual prisoner by Henry VII but accorded high status as a Scottish aristocrat, perhaps to embarrass James IV.
+She was placed in the household of his wife Elizabeth of York, at Sheen, where she became a lady-in-waiting.